 1) Short-Term Visitor - Enthusiastic People Needed Now!

-A one-week programme that introduces you to a range of different people and projects in Malawi including a few days at our flagship project Lingadzi Academy (Lilongwe).
-Visitors typically follow this by taking a week or two to travel around Malawi - it's beautiful.
+If you can spare some time to spend a few days at our flagship project Lingadzi Academy (Lilongwe) we would appreciate your visit.
+Visitors typically spend a few days coaching sport or playing with the youngsters at Lingadzi Academy before taking a week or two to travel around Malawi - it's beautiful.

 Please note that should you enjoy your time we would welcome you to stay for longer just please be aware that we will not provide you with a timetable of things to do!